d0wnlore/urban-spork/README.md

 # 🤑 SAFU Perks

-> Protect yourself, get rewarded.
+> Protect Yourself, Unlock Rewards

-SAFU Perks rewards crypto explorers that have earned Verifiable Credentials (VCs) related to learning web3 security.
+SAFU Perks rewards crypto explorers that have earned Verifiable Credentials (VCs) related to knowledge of web3 security concepts.

 1. Earn your VC through a security or education issuer
 2. Unlock the associated role on SAFU Perks